freiheit-com/fuava_simplebatch/README.md

     // the number of Article items to persist together .setContentBatchSize( 100 )

-    // Persist a partition of the iterator (max size is ContentBatchSize)
+    // Persist a partition of the iterator returned by the FileInputStreamReader.
-    // returned by the FileInputStreamReader.
+    // The maximum size of the partition is set to ContentBatchSize above.
     // Will be called repeatedly until the iterator has no more items.
     .setContentPersistence(